 The status of the leisure and vehicle batteries can be viewed on the control panel display by selecting the Power menu.
-Pressing the Next Button will switch between 12V battery power and 230V mains power
+Pressing the Next Button will switch between 12V battery power and 230V mains power if fitted.

-The EC601/EC602/EC652/EC653 PSU incorporates a built-in solar charge management feature, which will monitor the input from a separate solar panel and regulator if fitted.
 The current produced from the solar regulator is displayed along with an indication of which battery is being charged.
 Depending on the charge state of the batteries, the solar power will be directed to the required battery and continuously monitored to ensure optimum operation.
-Power screen (12V) - Here you can view battery levels, view charger and solar current and press the more button (right arrow) to view 230V current.